Francisco Camprodón: Provenance and early years

-Francisco Camprodón was born in Vich (as it was written at that time), a regional centre and manufacturing town with a focus on textiles, in the hill country roughly 100 kilometres to the north of Barcelona.
+Francisco Camprodón was born in Vic (that time known as Vich), a regional centre and manufacturing town with a focus on textiles, in the hill country roughly 100 kilometres to the north of Barcelona.
 He enrolled to study Jurisprudence at the University of Cervera, where he was a student near contemporary of the philosopher-theologian Jaime Balmes: the two became close life-long friends.
 There are suggestions that Camprodón may have contributed to one or some of the early published works of Balmes.
 Spain did not recover quickly from the "Great War" in which the armies of France and England had competed for control of the peninsular.
 The University of Cervera was the local university but it had become increasingly run down.
 During the 1830s it was progressively closed: Camprodón transferred to the University of Alcalá (just outside Madrid) to pursue his law studies before returning to Catalonia to conclude them, receiving his law degree in 1838 from the University of Barcelona.

 Politics and exile

 At around the time of his graduation he was hit by a serious health crisis.
 The doctors were unsure as to its cause, but suspected an aneurysm for which they prescribed cocktails of drugs which, according to one source, came close to killing him.
 One of the doctors spotted him out with his girlfriend and urgently implored him, "do not marry".
 Camprodón at this point gave up on the drugs and the medical advice and rapidly returned to the robust good health which he would enjoy virtually till the end of his life.
 He now turned to politics, linking up with the liberal activists of the time.
 In the words of a biographer, he now "engaged on politics with greater vehemence than was convenient to the government that was in the ascendancy" at the time.
 Spain was not a democracy at this time.
-Camprodón suffered "persecution" and was then exiled to Cadiz on the southern coast, far from the centres of political power and influence.
+Camprodón suffered "persecution" and was then exiled to Cádiz on the southern coast, far from the centres of political power and influence.

 Concepción

-Before being sent away to Cadiz, Francisco Camprodón found time to marry Concepción Borrell, daughter of Marià Borrell i de Miralpeix, a wealthy Barcelona industrialist and property developer.
+Before being sent away to Cádiz, Francisco Camprodón found time to marry Concepción Borrell, daughter of Marià Borrell i de Miralpeix, a wealthy Barcelona industrialist and property developer.
 The marriage was registered in Barcelona on 27 May 1842.